Scandallisk/Powerhour-Potions/README.md

 Simply copy paste the code below into the custom code below and follow the instructions on adding the code to a specific line, creating a new file, or adding to an existing table.

-For most chagnes,  you will be required to restart your server for these changes to take effect.
+- For most changes,  you will be required to restart your server for these changes to take effect.

-To protect our community, please schedule downtime before deploying this change.
+- To protect our community, please schedule downtime before deploying this change.

 This code was produced for PublicServer version 1.4.7